Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 Recent research has revealed new insights into the properties of the flex body, in addition to the well-known texture of the steel body.
 Xu \etal~\cite{xu2020adversarial} first manufactured an adversarial T-shirt by developing a transformer based on Thin Plate Spline (TPS) that could accurately model the effect of deformation.
-Let $f$ be an attack loss for misdetection, $g$ be the total-variation norm that enhances perturbations’ smoothness, then the optimization process can be formulated as:
+Let $\mathcal{L}_{adv}$ be an attack loss for misdetection, then the optimization process can be formulated as:

 where $\mathbb{E}$ denotes environment conditions containing a TPS transformation $t_{TPS} \in \mathcal{T}_{TPS}$, a conventional transformation $t \in \mathcal{T}$ and a Gaussian noise $v$.
 Considering the difference between flexible and rigid materials, Hu \etal~\cite{hu2022adversarial} utilized the toroidal cropping method to manufacture arbitrary length and expandable adversarial texture.